the-teachingRSE-project/competencies/competencies.md

 ## The Term Research Software Engineer

-Research Software Engineering considers itself as an interface discipline, between traditional Software Engineering, and Research itself.
+Research Software Engineering can be considered as an interface discipline, linking traditional Software Engineering with Research itself.
 Due to this nature there is a plethora of different variations of RSE depending on the particular Research domain they are working in.
 Therefore the broad notion of Research Software Engineers is better thought of as a collection of sub-communities.